Carers Assessment

 It is your opportunity to tell both us and the county council about the things that could make caring easier for you.

-A carer’s assessment is NOT a test of your caring abilities and is not something you should be apprehensive about.
+A carer’s assessment is not a test of your caring abilities and is not something you should be apprehensive about.

 If you want to, you can have a look at a copy of the carers assessment form in advance so that you can have a think about the topics that the support worker will discuss with you.